VladimirKalachikhin/Galadriel-cache/README.md

 `/dev/sdb1` - your SD card

 ## Direct access to the cache
-If you server dead, but you have a rooted Android phone or tablet, you may:
+If you server dead, but you have a rooted Android phone or tablet, you may use raster tiles directly:
 ### Mount SD card
 1. remove SD card with the cache from the server
 2. insert the SD card with cache to Android device